MehKoiter/Fightbot/README.md

 - `/fight` - Display the upcoming UFC fight card with interactive buttons
 - `/info` - Show bot information, version details, and available features
 - `/help` - Display comprehensive help and command information
-- `/premium` - Learn about FightBot Premium features and pricing
 - `/support` - Get support information and contact details

 ## 🎯 How to Use